RightsandWrongsgit/ARMTEC/modules/taxonomy.md

 `composer require drupal/permissions_by_term`<br>
 `drush en permissions_by_term`

+## Hierarchy Select module

+If you are dealing with a large taxonomy it is likely it has some sort of hierarchical depth to it.
+A list of every country in the world perhaps first presented by its continent or hemisphere might be an example.
+You might want to leverage on of these hierarchy select modules to work with such a taxonomy.

+The [Client-Side Hierarchy Select module](https://www.drupal.org/project/cshs) is used to provide a field widget for selecting taxonomy terms in a hierarchical fashion.
+By preloading a taxonomy's hierarchy the client browser it provides select boxes to allow a user to pick options one by one with a parent-child-grandchild sequence set by the depth you select.
+Very go for complex hierarchies with many levels.

+There is another [module called Simple Hierarchy Select](https://www.drupal.org/project/shs) with similar intent.
+While dated in version, its principles are the same as in this [video on Simple Hierarchy Select](https://www.webwash.net/using-simple-hierarchical-select-module-in-drupal-7/)

 # Going Native
 In addition to leveraging contributed modules that help with taxonomy, there are opportunities to work more directly with taxonomy related code.
 [Selwyn Polit](https://www.drupal.org/u/selwynpolit) has a chapter in his github pages book on [Taxonomy](https://selwynpolit.github.io/d9book/taxonomy) working at this more native level.